andiblenk/andiblenk.github.io/_pages/about.md

 ## Awards

+* Best Student Paper Award at IEEE CNSM for the paper "On the Performance of TCP in Reconfigurable Data Center Networks", Thessaloniki, Greece, 2022
 * Best Student Paper Award at IFIP/IEEE IM for the paper "sfc2cpu: Operating a Service Function Chain Platform with Neural Combinatorial Optimization", Bordeaux, France, Virtual Conference, 2021
 * Best Demo Award at NetSys, Munich, Germany, 2019
 * Nominated for Best Paper Award IFIP Networking, Warsaw, Poland, 2019